-If your wages or self-employment income varies significantly from year to year or you're nearing the threshold for triggering the additional Medicare tax, income timing strategies may help you avoid or minimize it.
-For example, if you're an employee, perhaps you can time when you receive a bonus or exercise stock options.
-If you're self-employed, you may have flexibility on when you purchase new equipment or invoice customers.
-If you're an S corporation shareholderemployee, you might save tax by adjusting how much you receive as salary vs. distributions.
-(See "Owneremployees" at right.)
+If your wages or self-employment income varies significantly from year to year or you're nearing the threshold for triggering the additional Medicare tax, income-timing strategies may help you avoid or minimize it.
+For example:

+- If you're an employee, perhaps you can time when you receive a bonus or exercise stock options. - If you're self-employed, you may have flexibility on when you purchase new equipment or invoice customers. - If you're an S corporation shareholder-employee, you might save tax by adjusting how much you receive as salary vs. distributions.
+(See Case Study 2.)